xxhu94/GAT-COBO/README.md

 # GAT-COBO

 A PyTorch implementation for the paper below:
-**GAT-COBO: Cost-Sensitive Graph Neural Network for Anomaly Detection**.
+**GAT-COBO: Cost-Sensitive Graph Neural Network for Telecom Fraud Detection**.

 ## Running GAT-COBO